Frequently Asked Questions

 Of course.
 Our members are involved in a wide variety of other organizations and activities.
-Current members are involved with programs such as Greek life, Relay for Life Committee, Student Government Association, F.O.C.U.S staff, Phi Alpha Delta Pre-Law Fraternity, as well as a number of other student organizations and social clubs.
-For people with busier schedules, we offer a non-travelling team which, while still a time commitment, meets less often than our A team.
+Current members are involved with programs such as Greek life, Relay for Life Committee, Student Government Association, F.O.C.U.S. staff, Phi Alpha Delta Pre-Law Fraternity, as well as a number of other student organizations and social clubs.
+For people with busier schedules, we offer a non-traveling team which, while still a time commitment, meets less often than our A team.

 Can I join even if I’m not interested in law?